MichaelCurrin/docsify-js-template/README.template.md

 5. On success, click _View deployment_ to see the public URL.
 6. Add the uRL to your Github repo's URL field and your README, to make it easy for people to find.

 ### Serve locally

-To view the docs site on a local web server, follow this gist - [Serve a docs site locally with DocsifyJS](https://gist.github.com/MichaelCurrin/4c8060dcc9d8841f842eeebc7a1436d8)
+To view the docs site on a local web server, follow these instructions - [Serve a docs site locally with DocsifyJS](https://gist.github.com/MichaelCurrin/4c8060dcc9d8841f842eeebc7a1436d8)

 ## Resources